String Quartet No. 2 (Ives): Program

+Music

 The work is in three movements:

+I. Discussions

-Discussions, the first movement, begins quietly but soon becomes agitated, playing off one instrument against another.
-Jan Swafford wrote: "In this movement the programmatic idea of a heated conversation is rendered by complex, chromatic, dissonant counterpoint.
+The first movement, begins quietly but soon becomes agitated, playing off one instrument against another.
+Jan Swafford wrote that "In this movement the programmatic idea of a heated conversation is rendered by complex, chromatic, dissonant counterpoint.
 The lines, modeled on speech, tend to sound like conversation.
 Periodically the instruments join in rhythmic unison, representing points of agreement in the discussion.
 Otherwise the four voices are distinct in a more traditionally contrapuntal way, the mostly atonal harmonies producing a sonority close to what Schoenberg was developing during the same period, a continent away."
 After a climactic outburst, "serious discussion is again resumed, and eventually the movement ends much as it began".
 (In the manuscript, Ives notes "Enough discussion for us!" at the movement's conclusion.)